monkey-team-3801/on-board/README.md

 2. Run `npm run start-client-dev` to initialise the client or `npm run start-server-dev` to initialise the server.

+    Note in most cases both client and server will need to be running for auth checks to complete.

 ### Building

 1. Run `npm build`

 Your output(s) will be in the `/build` folder.
+You can then run `npm start` to start the app.

 ### Deploying

-Latest `master` is always deployed to https://on-board-prod.herokuapp.com/
+Latest `master` is always deployed to https://on-board-prod.herokuapp.com/ and https://on-board.xyz/

 For manual deployment setup your container to run `npm start` (after building).